aesherman/fullStack/course-303/logs_analysis_project/README.md

-## Logs Analysis Project - Udacity Full Stack Web Developer Nanodegree
+## Logs Analysis Project - Udacity Full Stack Web Developer Nanodegree - Andrew Sherman

 #### DESCRIPTION
 For this project, my task was to create a reporting tool that prints out reports( in plain text) based on the data in the given database.
 This reporting tool is a Python program using the `psycopg2` module to connect to the database.
 This project sets up a mock PostgreSQL database for a fictional news website.
 The provided Python script uses the psycopg2 library to query the database and produce a report that answers the following three questions: